AsadFahimTEC/Module-Twenty/topics.md

 -----
 ALL TOPICS COVER IN THIS CLASS
-1. Handling null with Coalesce
+1. Subquery Basics
-2. Limit, Offset, Pagination
+2. Functions Explained
 3. Updating data
 4. Deleting data
 5. GROUP BY With Having